MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-734-Scope-Export-Administration-Regulations/section-734.9.md

 (i) *Product Scope Entity List FDP rule: Footnote 4.* The product scope applies if a foreign-produced item meets the conditions of either paragraph (e)(2)(i)(A) or (B) of this section.

-(A) *“Direct product” of “technology” or “software.”* The foreign-produced item is a “direct product” of “technology” or “software” subject to the EAR and specified in ECCN 3D001, 3D991, 3E001, 3E002, 3E003, 3E991, 4D001, 4D993, 4D994, 4E001, 4E992, 4E993, 5D001, 5D002, 5D991, 5E001, 5E002, or 5E991 of the CCL; or
+(A) *“Direct product” of “technology” or “software.*” The foreign-produced item is a “direct product” of “technology” or “software” subject to the EAR and specified in ECCN 3D001, 3D901 3D991, 3D992, 3D993, 3D994, 3E001, 3E002, 3E003, 3E901, 3E991, 3E992, 3E993, 3E994, 4D001, 4D993, 4D994, 4E001, 4E992, 4E993, 5D001, 5D002, 5D991, 5E001, 5E002, or 5E991 of the CCL; or

-(B) *Product of a complete plant or 'major component' of a plant that is a “direct product.”* A foreign-produced item meets the product scope of this paragraph if the foreign-produced item is produced by any complete plant or 'major component' of a plant that is located outside the United States, when the complete plant or 'major component' of a plant, whether made in the U.S. or a foreign country, itself is a “direct product” of U.S.-origin “technology” or “software” that is specified in ECCN 3D001, 3D991, 3E001, 3E002, 3E003, 3E991, 4D001, 4D993, 4D994, 4E001, 4E992, 4E993, 5D001, 5D002, 5D991, 5E001, 5E002, or 5E991 of the CCL.
+(B) *Product of a complete plant or 'major component' of a plant that is a “direct product.*” A foreign-produced item meets the product scope of this paragraph if the foreign-produced item is produced by any complete plant or 'major component' of a plant that is located outside the United States, when the complete plant or 'major component' of a plant, whether made in the U.S. or a foreign country, itself is a “direct product” of U.S.-origin “technology” or “software” that is specified in ECCN 3D001, 3D901, 3D991, 3D992, 3D993, 3D994, 3E001, 3E002, 3E003, 3E901, 3E991, 3E992, 3E993, 3E994, 4D001, 4D993, 4D994, 4E001, 4E992, 4E993, 5D001, 5D002, 5D991, 5E001, 5E002, or 5E991 of the CCL.

 (ii) *End user scope of the Entity List FDP rule: Footnote 4.* A foreign-produced item meets the end-user scope of this paragraph (e)(2)(ii) if there is “knowledge” that:

 (A) *Activities involving Footnote 4 designated entities.* The foreign-produced item will be incorporated into, or will be used in the “production” or “development” of any “part,” “component,” or “equipment” produced, purchased, or ordered by any entity with a footnote 4 designation in the license requirement column of the Entity List in supplement no. 4 to part 744 of the EAR; or

 (B) *Footnote 4 designated entities as transaction parties.* Any entity with a footnote 4 designation in the license requirement column of the Entity List in supplement no. 4 to part 744 of the EAR is a party to any transaction involving the foreign-produced item, *e.g.,* as a “purchaser,” “intermediate consignee,” “ultimate consignee,” or “end-user.”

+(3) *Entity List FDP rule: Footnote 5.* A foreign-produced commodity is subject to the EAR if it meets both the product scope in paragraph (e)(3)(i) of this section and the end-user scope in paragraph (e)(3)(ii) of this section.
+See § 744.11(a)(2)(v) of the EAR for license requirements, exclusion from license requirements, and license review policy, applicable to foreign-produced commodities that are subject to the EAR pursuant to this paragraph (e)(3).

+(i) *Product Scope Entity List FDP rule: Footnote 5.* The product scope applies if a foreign-produced commodity is specified in ECCN 3B001 (except 3B001.a.4, c, d, f.1, f.5, g, h, k to n, p.2, p.4, r), 3B002 (except 3B002.c), 3B903, 3B991 (except 3B991.b.2.a through 3B991.b.2.b), 3B992, 3B993, or 3B994, and meets the conditions of either paragraph (e)(3)(i)(A) or (B) of this section.

+(A) *“Direct product” of “technology” or “software.*” A foreign-produced item meets the product scope of this paragraph if the foreign-produced commodity is a “direct product” of “technology” or “software” subject to the EAR and specified in ECCN 3D001 (for 3B commodities), 3D901(for 3B903), 3D991 (for 3B991 and 3B992), 3D993, 3D994, 3E001 (for 3B commodities), 3E901 (for 3B903), 3E991 (for 3B991 and 3B992), 3E993, or 3E994 of the Commerce Control List (CCL) in supplement no. 1 to part 774 of the EAR; or

+(B) *Product of a complete plant or 'major component' of a plant that is a “direct product,” or a commodity that contains a product of a complete plant or 'major component' of a plant that is a “direct product.*” A foreign-produced commodity meets the product scope of this paragraph if the foreign-produced commodity meets at least one of the following conditions:

+(*1*) Is produced by any complete plant or 'major component' of a plant that is located outside the United States, when the complete plant or 'major component' of a plant, whether made in the United States or a foreign country, itself is a “direct product” of U.S.-origin “technology” or “software” that is specified in ECCN 3D001 (for 3B commodities), 3D901, 3D991 (for 3B991 and 3B992), 3D992, 3D993, 3D994, 3E001 (for 3B commodities), 3E901 (for 3B903), 3E991 (for 3B991 and 3B992), 3E992, 3E993, or 3E994 of the CCL; or

+(*2*) Contains a commodity produced by any complete plant or 'major component' of a plant that is located outside the United States, when the complete plant or 'major component' of a plant, whether made in the United States or a foreign country, itself is a “direct product” of U.S.-origin “technology” or “software” that is specified in ECCN 3D001 (for 3B commodities), 3D901, 3D991 (for 3B991 and 3B992), 3D992, 3D993, 3D994, 3E001 (for 3B commodities), 3E901 (for 3B903), 3E991 (for 3B991 and 3B992)), 3E992, 3E993, or 3E994 of the CCL.

+Note 3 to paragraph (e)(3)(i)(B)(*2*):

+The product scope of paragraph (e)(3)(i) is met if a foreign-produced commodity contains an integrated circuit that is produced by a complete plant or 'major component' of a plant that itself is a “direct product” of U.S.-origin “technology” or “software” specified in the ECCNs described in paragraph (e)(3)(i)(B)(2).
+See Red Flag 26 in supplement no. 3 to part 732 for additional guidance on the scope of paragraph (e)(3)(i).
+Production of an integrated circuit includes fabrication of the integrated circuit in a wafer, as well as assembly, testing, and packaging of the integrated circuit.

+(ii) *End-user scope of the Entity List FDP rule: Footnote 5.* A foreign-produced commodity meets the end-user scope of this paragraph (e)(3)(ii) if there is “knowledge” that:

+(A) *Activities involving Footnote 5 designated entities.* The foreign-produced commodity will be incorporated into any “part,” “component,” or “equipment” produced, purchased, or ordered by any entity with a Footnote 5 designation in the license requirement column of the Entity List in supplement no. 4 to part 744 of the EAR; *or*

+(B) *Footnote 5 designated entities as transaction parties.* Any entity with a Footnote 5 designation in the license requirement column of the Entity List in supplement no. 4 to part 744 of the EAR is a party to any transaction involving the foreign-produced commodity (*e.g.,* as a “purchaser,” “intermediate consignee,” “ultimate consignee,” or “end-user”).

 (f) *Russia/Belarus/Temporarily occupied Crimea region of Ukraine FDP rule.* A foreign-produced item is subject to the EAR if it meets both the product scope in paragraph (f)(1) of this section and the destination scope in paragraph (f)(2) of this section.
 See § 746.8 of the EAR for license requirements, license review policy, and license exceptions applicable to foreign-produced items that are subject to the EAR pursuant to this paragraph (f).